Tonislava/xray-cloud-mig/README.md

 - Attachments and Evidences

-If you run 'xray_synctestexecwithtests.py' without the flag "rerun" (that will delete all test associations and reassociate the test and there for recreate new test runs) attachments/evidences of Test Runs will be duplicated.
+If you run 'xray_synctestexecwithtests.py' without the flag "rerun" (this will delete all test associations and reassociate the test by recreating new test runs) attachments/evidences of Test Runs will be duplicated.
-This is due to limitation on the Jira api that cannot be resolved by this script at this moment.
+This is due to limitation on the Jira API that cannot be resolved by this script at this moment.

 - Time to migrate
-The import of data can take considerable time from **hours to days** to be completed depending on the configurations amount of data and types of tests.
-Manual tests and test runs associated take considerable more time to import due to the number of calls that are need to be made.
-You may want to consider to restrict what you want to import or to start by migrating the Xray information that is more pertinent to current day to day work and then to migrate the rest of past information in the days following the GoLive.
+The import of data can take considerable time from **hours to days** to be completed depending on the configurations, amount of data, and types of tests.
+Manual tests and test runs associated take considerably more time to import due to the number of calls that need to be made.
+You may want to consider to restrict what you want to import or to start by migrating the Xray information that is more relevant to current day to day work and then to migrate the rest of past information in the days following the GoLive.

 ## Limitations ( Cloud product diferences and GraphQL limits)